 Playpens are also good because they help to restrict the movement of a crawling baby away from potential hazards around the house.

-Most playpens also come with a thin but firm mattress which is laid on the bottom of the pen for babies to play on.
-It is comfortable for them to fall asleep on too.
+Most playpens come with a thin but firm mattress which is laid on the bottom of the pen for babies to play on.
+The mattress is usually comfortable for them to sleep on.
 The sides of good playpens are also made of breathable mesh material which makes it safe for babies to play and sleep in.

 Some stylish playpens have a fun side door that you can unzip and let babies crawl through into or out of the pen.

-It is important to note, however, that some playpens hover some inches above the ground, resting on the four rollers.
+It is important to note, however, that some playpens hover some inches above the ground, resting on four rollers.
 This makes it easy to push the playpen from room to room.
 The weight of babies tends to make the mattress in this playpen to sag in the middle.
-This can pose a threat to the baby by obstructing his airway during sleep.
+So, this can pose a threat to the baby by obstructing his airway during sleep.

 Other playpens, on the other hand, stand flat on the ground and adequately support a baby’s weight during sleep.
 These are not easy to move from room to room.
 That’s where the downside to this type lies.